-Citizens are receiving tokens called RECICLOS for the packaging deposited.
-This RECICLOS promote the environmental, economic and social sustainability of the district and the city.
-So, all prizes are sustainable, environmentally-friendly and beneficial for all the participants:
+Citizens receive tokens called RECICLOS for all of the packaging they have deposited.
+The RECICLOS program is designed to promote the environmental, economic and social sustainability of the district and the city.
+So, all awards are sustainable, environmentally-friendly and beneficial for all participants: